Textualize/textual/docs/guide/devtools.md

 ## Console

 When running any terminal application, you can no longer use `print` when debugging (or log to the console).
 This is because anything you write to standard output would overwrite application content, making it unreadable.
-Fortunately Textual supplies a debug console of it's own which has some super helpful features.
+Fortunately Textual supplies a debug console of its own which has some super helpful features.

 To use the console, open up 2 terminal emulators.
 In the first one, run the following: